sumeetshirgure/sumeetshirgure.github.io/docs/about.markdown

 ---
-layout: page
+layout: about_page
-title: About me
+title: Personal page
 permalink: /about/
 ---